-It might feel like a daunting topic, but the current crisis can also be a useful opportunity to start conversations with children about handling money and help them gain essential personal finance skills that will set them in good stead for the future.
+It might feel like a daunting topic, but the cost-of-living crisis can also be a useful opportunity to start conversations with children about handling money and help them gain essential personal finance skills that will set them in good stead for the future.

 1. Set up a pocket money app